satcom886/pycracker/README.md

 # pycracker
 ![GitHub issues](https://img.shields.io/github/issues/satcom886/pycracker)

 **Warning**: The program is in it's very early stages.
-The project aims for full compatibility with Hashcat's commands and arguments.
+The project aims for compatibility with [Hashtopolis](https://github.com/s3inlc/hashtopolis).
 The documentation below might be outdated and/or inaccurate.
 Most of the code is just a placeholder so that I can focus on making the actual cracking logic.
-After I have *a* cracker, I will focus on compatibility with Hashcat.
+After I have *a* cracker, I will focus on compatibility with Hashtopolis.
 **I *probably* know if the program is completely broken.** There are big changes being made to the code so I won't even attempt to keep a working version for now.

 ---